algolia/api-clients-automation/website/docs/contributing/testing/common-test-suite.md

-  "clientPrefix": "the name of the client without Client at the end", "hasRegionalHost": "true if the hosts accepts region", "defaultRegion": "the region to provide by default to the constructor", "blocks": [
+  "clientPrefix": "the name of the client without Client at the end", "hasRegionalHost": "true if the hosts accepts region", "defaultRegion": "the region to provide by default to the constructor", "hasE2E": "true if the test suite has e2e tests to be asserted", "blocks": [
     {
       // The list of test to implement